- Coalition of Peaks – 2021 National Reconciliation Week Statement

 As part of the Health InfoNet’s commitment to knowledge exchange, other resources have been produced to access this information including a plain language infographic Summary version of the Overview’s key topics and PowerPoint slides based on the Summary.

-Caring for Spirit and the Sharing the Wisdom of Our Elders report launch Invite
+Caring for Spirit and the Sharing the Wisdom report launch

 The Aboriginal Health & Ageing Program at NeuRA would like to invite you to attend the launch of the Caring for Spirit online dementia education and training resources.
 Caring for Spirit has been co-designed with the Koori Growing Old Well Study, partners and wider networks, with funding support from the Department of Health Dementia and Aged Care Services Fund.